randersaracing/zeynepakkalyoncu.github.io/_pages/research.md

 Framework for distributed ensembles of seq2seq models with Keras and PySpark

+## Multimodal Shared Latent Space

+Deep neural architecture to construct a shared latent space for three modalities (text, speech and video) and perform inference on an unseen modality from the aligned vector

 ---

 # Publications

-[1] Ryan Clancy, Jaejun Lee, Zeynep Akkalyoncu Yilmaz, and Jimmy Lin.
+[1] Ryan Clancy, Jaejun Lee, **Zeynep Akkalyoncu Yilmaz**, and Jimmy Lin.
 2019.
 [Information Retrieval Meets Scalable Text Analytics: Solr Integration with Spark](https://cs.uwaterloo.ca/~jimmylin/publications/Clancy_etal_SIGIR2019b.pdf).
 In 42nd International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR ’19).